Higic/Game-Club/README.md

 Users can write game specific forum posts and comment on said posts.
 The posts are game specific and the omments are post specific and can be toggled on and off.
 This prevents any external clutter from displaying.

+---
 ## Installation

 The project can be installed locally.
 In order to do that, you need both this project and the [Game-Club auth server](https://github.com/TapioAJ/Game-Club-auth-server).
-Follow the instructions there before running continuing.
+Follow the instructions there before continuing running.
-Clone this repository and to install required dependencies via `npm i`.\
+Clone this repository and install required dependencies via `npm i`.\
 The project uses MongoDB so next you need to create a mongodb cloud database using MongoDB Atlas.
 After setting up the cloud database you need to generate a `.env` file.
 Use the `.env.sample` as a boilerplate.
 Using Mongo Atlas, add the database url to the DATABASE_URL value.
 Write down a JWT secret that is used as a key to compare the authentication.
 Make sure this is the same in the auth server.
 After that is done use `npm run dev` to start the development server.\
 It will open the dev server on `localhost:3000`.\
 The GraphQL API endpoint can be visited through `localhost:3000/api/graphql`.

+---
 ## Usage

 Game Club is meant for people who enjoy watching, playing and reading about videogames.
 The login, register and logout can be accessed from the top right at all times and are context based, meaning you cannot accidentally log in again if you are already logged in.
 Registering an account requires logging out.